Rankiteo Logo

 Telecommunications Cybersecurity Risk Assessment - Lowest-Scoring Companies in 2026

-Out of 257 telecommunications companies with 3,000+ employees monitored by Rankiteo, this page highlights the Bottom 87 organizations with the weakest cybersecurity posture.
+Out of 1,174 telecommunications companies monitored by Rankiteo, this page highlights the Bottom 25 organizations with the weakest cybersecurity posture.
 These rankings are based on our proprietary Cyber Resilience Score, which integrates time-decayed incident exposure, sector-sensitive impact analysis, and market-cap-aware baseline and dampening to produce a single, interpretable score between 100 and 1,000.

 Companies at the bottom of this ranking carry the heaviest accumulated cyber incident burden - including recent or severe ransomware attacks, data breaches with significant financial losses or records exposed, and repeated disclosure events.
 Their scores are further influenced by sector-specific impact multipliers that amplify penalties in high-criticality industries.
 Understanding where these risk concentrations exist is essential for supply chain risk management, regulatory compliance, and competitive benchmarking within the telecommunications industry.

-The current average score for Telecommunications companies with 3,000+ employees is 726.4 out of 1,000.
+The current average score for the most renowned Telecommunications companies is 746.9 out of 1,000.
 Companies shown below score significantly lower than this average, falling far behind an industry that generally maintains reasonable security standards.

 Risk Highlights